 One of the paramedics watched him go.
 She tried to prioritise between the still hysterical woman by the side of the road and the shocked man walking away from her.
 She decided to tend to the girl first; the man was just sitting in his car and by the looks of the damage the car behind had caused, he wasn't going anywhere.

-Toby listened to Josh explaining to Leo what they had decided to do about Mitchell.
+Toby listened as Josh told Leo what they had decided to do about Mitchell.

 "We're going to show him the speech first and when he knows what the President intends to say he should back down."

 Leo nodded.
 "Good, show him what's on the table but don't discuss alternatives.
 I mean he's already got what, two, three-"